kubernetes/website/content/en/docs/contribute/intermediate.md

 5. Make your changes, use `git add` to add them, and commit them.

-6. Push your changes to the author's remote.
+6. Push your changes to the author's remote:

       ```bash
       git push <remote-name> <branch-name>